redpanda-data/connect/website/docs/components/inputs/sftp.md

 ### `credentials`

-The credentials to use to log into the SFTP server.
+The credentials to use to log into the server.

 Type: `object`